KissLog-net/KissLog.Documentation/source/on-premises/installation/azure/update-guide.rst

 Artifacts
 ~~~~~~~~~~~~~~~~~~~~~~~

-- KissLog.Backend-{version}-linux-x64.zip
+- logBee.Backend-{version}-linux-x64.zip
-- KissLog.Frontend-{version}-linux-x64.zip
+- logBee.Frontend-{version}-linux-x64.zip

 Artifacts can be downloaded from `https://github.com/KissLog-net/KissLog-server <https://github.com/KissLog-net/KissLog-server>`_.

 Update the applications
 -------------------------------------------------------

 Repeat the steps below for both of the App Services.
-Start with KissLog.Backend followed by KissLog.Frontend.
+Start with logBee.Backend followed by logBee.Frontend.

 1. Download the existing configuration file
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~